What is a cob house? The world’s oldest building material is still popular. If you’ve never heard of a cob house, you will now.

 - Energy-Efficient – Heating and cooling a cob home is easy.
 It insulated well, keeping both the cold and hot out.
 There’s a reason that it’s still used in desert climates and frigid climates both.

 - Earthquake-Resistant – Cob is one of the few materials that are earthquake-resistant.
 No fissure can disrupt it.
-The ground may break, but the home will still be standing.
-If it cracks, it can easily be repaired.
+The ground may break, but the home won’t be affected.

 - Termite Proof – Because the house is made of hardened clay, termites can’t, and won’t chew through it.
-They are drawn towards wooden and softer materials.
-So your house is safe from most insects.
+The insects are drawn to wood and softer materials.

 - Takes A While To Build – A cob home isn’t likely to be built in a day.
 It has to be made, constructed and has to dry.
 It also needs to be put on in layers so it doesn’t fall or drip as it dries.
 So be in it for the long haul.